azhang/rbac-a/README.md

         ...
       }

-  The method mey return a promise resolving with the expected return value.
+  The method may return a promise resolving with the expected return value.

   @param use {mixed}